...

 Closing with “Any Questions?”

-This type of closing is the most common type aside from the mainstream presentation thank you images.
-As I stated earlier, it isn’t appropriate to include a presentation thank you if you hope to continue any form of discussion.
+This type of closing is the most common aside from the mainstream presentation thank you images.
+As I stated earlier, it isn’t appropriate to include a presentation thank you if you hope to continue any discussion.

-Asking for questions boosts audience engagement, and it serves as a memory aid, so they remember your presentation.
+Asking for questions boosts audience engagement and serves as a memory aid so they remember your presentation.
 However, it isn’t uncommon to have no one asking you questions while you present.

-• Asking the first question yourself as an icebreaker.; your inquiry has the potential to open room for more questions
+• Asking the first question yourself is an icebreaker.; your inquiry has the potential to open room for more questions

 • Ask a friend in the audience to break the ice with the first question.

-• Asking your audience to prepare for questions in advance by providing them with necessary materials
+• Asking your audience to prepare for questions in advance by providing them with the necessary materials

-• Distributing writing material to the audience pre-presentation to motivate them to write down questions they might have had during your speech so that you can answer them effectively at the end.
+• Distributing pre-presenting writing material to the audience to motivate them to write down questions they might have had during your speech so that you can answer them effectively.

 Practice your presentations with Orai.
 Get feedback on your tone, tempo, confidence, and consciousness to help you get your presentation on point.